- Ridley Scott

 Despite the similarities to Barry Lyndon, which should be considered inspired homage versus artistic pilfering, The Duellists is a ceaselessly gorgeous motion picture that nonetheless bears Scott’s personal touch.
 From the meticulously researched costumes by Tom Rand and production design by Peter J. Hampton, Scott’s film has many of the same qualities that made his later historical epics, such as Gladiator (2000), Kingdom of Heaven (2005), and Robin Hood (2010) so exceptional.
 Far different from Kubrick is the director’s use of short bursts in editing, also used later in Alien and other actionized Scott projects.
-Most of his first film is shot with longer takes, each shot carefully pre-planned with storyboards, allowing for very little improvisation in terms of his shot list.
+Most of his first film is shot with long takes, each shot carefully pre-planned with storyboards, allowing for very little improvisation in terms of his shot list.
 For one sequence, however, Scott breaks this method to enhance the emotional experience for the viewer.
 During the duel on horseback, D’Hubert believes he may finally die.
 Scott interrupts the action with shots of Laura warning him of his impending death and Feraud’s lunging battle cry “la!”
 The staccato montage shows D’Hubert’s life flashing before his eyes as he rides his horse into the duel, and by chance, he prevails, striking a caustic blow to Feraud’s head, a bloody image seen for a fraction of a second.
 Scott’s vision earned his picture two BAFTA nominations for Cinematography and Costume Design, as well as a nomination for the Palme d’Or and a win for the Caméra d’Or (best first film) at the Cannes Film Festival.